Updated: Feb 8

 Expenditure Test: Public charities that file a 501(h) election are subject to an expenditure test.
 Under the expenditure test, the extent of an organization’s lobbying activity will not jeopardize its tax-exempt status, provided its expenditures, related to such activity, do not normally exceed an amount specified in section 4911.
 This limit is generally based upon the size of the organization and may not exceed $1,000,000.

 Substantial Part Test: Public charities that do not file a 501(h) election are solely subject to a substantial part test.
-Under this test, excessive lobbying activity is determined by facts and circumstances (we almost always recommend public charities file a 501(h) election due to the vague definition of "facts and circumstances").
+Under this test, excessive lobbying activity is determined by facts and circumstances.

 Under the expenditure test, an organization that engages in excessive lobbying activity over a four-year period may lose its tax-exempt status, making all of its income for that period subject to tax.
 Should the organization exceed its lobbying expenditure dollar limit in a particular year, it must pay an excise tax equal to 25 percent of the excess.